SarveshBTelang/Real-Time-LiDAR-SLAM-Simulation-with-LIO-SAM-in-ROS-2-Humble-using-Gazebo-and-RViz2/README.md

 ### 1. Fork and clone this repository
 `lio_sam_gazebo_ros2/src` contains the necessary packages to build using cmake/ colcon

-`lio_sam_gazebo_ros2/src/LIO-SAM-ros2` hosts the lio_sam package with certain modifications to ensure compatibility with ROS 2 and integration into this point cloud generation project.
+`lio_sam_gazebo_ros2/src/LIO-SAM-ros2` hosts the lio_sam package with certain modifications compared to the original to ensure compatibility with ROS 2 and integration into this point cloud generation project.

 Tested: 30.06.2025